-Gender is seemingly one of the most basic elements of a person’s identity, except for the fact that it’s not basic at all.
 We don’t always think of gender as complicated because we sometimes confuse it with ‘sex’, which refers to our biological makeup and determines what box we check at the DMV.
 Gender is not actually a matter of fact, as psychologist Dr. Stephanie Shields of Pennsylvania State University notes, “…gender is something that one practices (in nearly every sense of the word), rather than only what one inflexibly is.”
 Societies, cultures, and even families have differing views on what it means to be prototypically male or female and it is rare that real-life individuals ever fit perfectly into these molds.

 Today we want to start talking about grief and gender, but our goal is to simply point out where similarities and differences might lie.
 In conceptualizing grief and gender, we want you to always remember these things exist on a continuum.
 Please keep in mind, we’re not stating facts about men and women.
-There is no way we can tell you how your brother or mother or best friend will respond to grief solely based on anatomy.
+There is no way we can tell you how your brother or mother or best friend will respond to grief solely based on gender.